 The second marker is a dire need for tutoring or discipling.
 Their Bible knowledge is rudimentary at best.
 They use their Human Reason to try to understand spiritual things because no one has come along side them to teach them how to rightly divide the word of truth.
 They really don’t know that self-focus and self-absorbtion actually separates them from fellowship with God.

-I mean that the heir, as long as he is a child, is no different from a slave, though he is the owner of everything, but he is under guardians and managers until the date set by his father.
-In the same way we also, when we were children, were enslaved to the elementary principles of the world.
-(Galatians 4:1-3 ESV)
+1 Now I say, as long as the heir is a child, he does not differ at all from a slave although he is owner of everything, 2 but he is under guardians and stewards until the date set by the father.
+3 So also we, while we were children, were enslaved under the elemental things of the world.
+Galatians 4:1-3 (LSB)

 This marker is an indication that the world is still their source of self-gratification.
 They have not learned how crucial it is to fast from the world as they feast on God.